microsoft/fluentui-react-native/packages/experimental/Checkbox/SPEC.md

 A pressed `Checkbox` changes styling to communicate that the user is currently pressing it.

-#### Loading state
+#### Checked state

-A loading `Checkbox` renders a `loader` before all the other content to indicate that it is waiting for another action before allowing itself to be interacted with.
+A checked `Checkbox` changes styling to communicate that it is currently in a selected state.
+The checkbox will show a checkmark in it to show the checked state.

 ### Interaction